lonycell/grafana.v7/docs/sources/panels/transformations.md

 To see the input and the output result sets of the transformation, click the bug icon on the right side of the transformation row.

-Grafana displays the transformation debug view below the transformation row.
+ThingSPIN displays the transformation debug view below the transformation row.

 {{< docs-imagebox img="/img/docs/transformations/debug-transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}